Volterra series: Feedforward network

 where $n$ is the order, $c_i$ the weights to the linear output node, $a_{ji}$ the coefficients of the polynomial expansion of the output function of the hidden nodes, and $\omega_{ji}$ are the weights from the input layer to the non-linear hidden layer.
-It is important to note that this method allows kernel extraction up until the number of input delays in the architecture of the network.
+This method allows kernel extraction up until the number of input delays in the architecture of the network.
 Furthermore, it is vital to carefully construct the size of the network input layer so that it represents the effective memory of the system.

 Exact orthogonal algorithm

 This method and its more efficient version (fast orthogonal algorithm) were invented by Korenberg.

 In this method the orthogonalization is performed empirically over the actual input.
 It has been shown to perform more precisely than the crosscorrelation method.
 Another advantage is that arbitrary inputs can be used for the orthogonalization and that fewer data points suffice to reach a desired level of accuracy.
 Also, estimation can be performed incrementally until some criterion is fulfilled.